-So this is an antique Portable Faradic Battery with rheotome that I purchased at an antique store a couple of years ago.
+This is an antique Portable Faradic Battery with rheotome that I purchased at an antique store a couple of years ago.
 I thought it looked very Teslapunk in its design.
 It is actually an antique medical device.
 The left side is the cover that flips down over the base seen on the right.
 There is a metal cover inside the lid (right) that opens with instructions on the surface.
 Underneath, the cables and accessories are stored.
 For a little background check here.

 The cables above are inserted into the connectors.
 The brass tubes in this picture would have been attached to the wood handles.
 The other end of the cables would have been connected to the brass/wood handles.
 When you would turn the unit on you could hold the brass tubes and get a mild electrical shock.
 This was supposed to do great things for your health.

 This is a close up of the metal cover that goes inside the wood top.
 There is an instruction label here.
 You can see kinks in the metal cover from being bent at some point in history.

 The top of the cover has a corroded handle and the wood is pretty dirty.

 This is a side view of the bottom with the coil and other hardware removed.
 You cannot see it here but the bottom seams were separated probably from moisture exposure at some point.

 I clamped and re-glued the bottom to repair this damage.